 SH-PIC is designed to meet the increasing skill level of interns, approaching training and supervision from a developmental model focused on incrementally improving autonomy and professional development as the intern transitions from student to entry-level practitioner.
 Training faculty strive to embody the spirit of life-long learners and view professional development as a continuous process with no fixed endpoint.
 The didactic seminars are one way in which interns will be exposed to clinically relevant topics, empirical research, and evidence-based practices.
-Didactic seminars are held once per week for two (2) hours at the Sanford Health Moorhead campus.
-Interns are expected to be present on-site for these seminars unless notified by the Training Director(s).
+Didactic seminars are held once per week for two (2) hours virtually on a secure telecommunication platform.
+However, there may be instances where didactic seminars are held in person, depending on the topic and presenter, at the Sanford Health main campus in Moorhead.
+If interns are expected to meet in-person for any didactic seminars, they will be notified by email by the Training Director(s) or Program Administrator.